top of page

 • Member of Kīlauea Recovery Team:

-• Community co-chair for the Cultural Resilience Capacity area:
+• Community co-chair for the Cultural Resilience Capacity area

 • Pohoiki Boat Ramp Restoration: State DLNR, DOBOR and Limtiaco Consulting group